 The lab is run by Dr. Amanda Venta.
 Funding sources have included the National Institutes of Mental Health, the National Institute of Minority Health and Health Disparities, the American Psychological Foundation, the Texas Psychological Foundation, the American Psychology-Law Society, and the American Psychological Association.

 Interested in getting involved?

-- Dr. Venta will be reviewing graduate student applications for the 2021-2022 academic year.
-Application deadline is Dec 1, 2020.
+- Dr. Venta will be reviewing graduate student applications for the next academic year.
 Please see Student Admissions, Outcomes, and Other Data for details.

 - To volunteer as a research assistant, please contact Dr. Venta.

 - The lab has received a four year grant from the National Institute of Minority Health and Health Disparities to examine posttraumatic stress and migration experiences among Latinx families at the U.S./Mexico border.